RiffRaff99/NavDesk/README.md

 ## License and Third-Party Software

-This project is licensed under the [Insert Your License Name Here, e.g., MIT License / GNU GPLv3] - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU GPLv3 - see the [LICENSE](LICENSE) file for details.

 ### Third-Party Libraries